oshinowo-stephen/loli-tagger/README.md

-# loli-tagger
+# ImageTagBot
-A Discord bot that i'm "making"
+An image-saving bot made for Discord.